idaholab/moose/modules/doc/content/getting_started/installation/install_libtorch.md

 # Libtorch (Pytorch C++ API)

-The way one enables libtorch [!cite](paszke2019pytorch) capabilities in MOOSE depends on the operating system (Linux or Mac) and if we use HPC or just a local workstation.
+The way one enables LibTorch [!cite](paszke2019pytorch) capabilities in MOOSE depends on the operating system (Linux or Mac) and if we use HPC or just a local workstation.

 !alert! note